 - Maybe this is pushing the Halloween movie vibe but surely the Harry Potter series with its wizards, Death Eaters and giant snakes counts as spooky?!
 Two stand-out favourites are Chamber of Secrets and Prisoner of Azkaban.

 - Frankenweenie tells the story of young Victor Frankenstein, a science nerd and outsider at school, and his one good friend: his dog, Sparky.
 But then, tragedy strikes, and Sparky shuffles off this mortal coil.
 His science teacher (Martin Landau) gives him an idea of how to jolt old Sparky back to life.

 - In The Haunted Mansion, workaholic real estate agent Jim Evers (Eddie Murphy) is accused by his wife, Sara, of neglecting his son and daughter.
 So, he takes the family on a vacation.
 Along the way, the family stops off at a sinister mansion that Jim has been asked to sell only to discover it’s haunted.

 - Coraline (Dakota Fanning) discovers a secret door in her new home.
 Behind it lies an alternate world that closely mirrors her own but, in many ways, is better, only everyone has buttons for eye (obviously not a red flag…).

-- The House with the Clock in the Walls is a great blend of humor and age-appropriate spine-tingling horror.
+- The House with the Clock in the Walls is a great blend of humour and age-appropriate spine-tingling horror.
 Ten-year-old Lewis goes to live with his truly odd uncle (Jack Black) in a creaky house with a mysterious ticking heart in its walls.
-The magical adventure is good for kids 10+.
+The magical adventure is good for kids aged 10 or more.